Super vs The Bank in unsettled times

 14 September 2020

-When investment markets take a dive, just like what we're all experiencing now with COVID-19, you might feel it's time to move your money out of super and stick it in the bank.
+When investment markets take a dive, you might feel it's time to move your money out of super and stick it in the bank.
 After all it's a safe haven, right?

 Well you might like to rethink that strategy.
 There are some persuasive reasons why leaving your money in the superannuation system makes real sense.

-Firstly, you can only move your money legally out of super if your super is in an Income account (not Super account, unless you meet a condition of release), or you are able to withdraw it for compassionate reasons.
+Firstly, you can only move your money legally out of super if you meet a condition of release such as retirement, or you are able to withdraw it for compassionate reasons.

 Secondly, at BUSSQ, we want to make sure your money is working as hard as it can to provide you with the income and lifestyle in retirement you've worked hard for all your life.

 A BUSSQ Retirement Income account lets you access your super as a flexible income stream, while the rest of your money remains invested.
 A definite advantage is the tax free payments you receive if you are age 60 or over and you can draw a lump sum at any time which could be used to repay debt.
 You can set up a BUSSQ Retirement Income account if you have $25,000 or more to invest.